 This bill amends K.S.A.
 2024 Supp.
 39-709 to allow individuals with felony drug convictions to receive assistance through the Supplemental Nutrition Assistance Program (SNAP) by removing the disqualification for those convicted of felony offenses related to controlled substances occurring on or after July 1, 2015.
-The new language specifies that a person shall not be denied food assistance solely due to a drug-related felony conviction, thereby expanding eligibility for those previously barred from receiving such benefits.
-Additionally, individuals can regain eligibility by participating in an approved drug treatment program, passing drug tests, and agreeing to further testing if requested.
+The new language specifies that a person shall not be denied food assistance solely due to a drug-related felony conviction, thereby expanding eligibility.
+Additionally, individuals with felony drug convictions can regain eligibility by participating in an approved drug treatment program, passing drug tests, and agreeing to further testing if requested.
+The bill also includes provisions for monitoring potential fraudulent activities related to public assistance benefits.

 Statutes affected: As introduced: 39-709, 21-5701